Whale causes postponement of Matariki fireworks over Wellington Harbour

 "We think we can find a solution that enables us to celebrate our harbour visitor – and watch a stunning fireworks display."

+Angus said the whale was spotted this morning near the Interislander Ferry Terminal, but there was still no reason to believe that its behaviour was unusual or it was under any duress.

+"We do want to reiterate that whale watchers need to keep at least 50m away from the whale and no more than three vessels and/or aircraft should be within 300m of any marine mammal.
+'Vessel' includes boats and kayaks."

-The Matariki Sky Show would now go ahead on next Saturday (rain day Sunday, July 15).
+The Matariki Sky Show would now go ahead next Saturday, or if it rains, Sunday.